A FRAMEWORK FOR CREATING LASTING SUCCESS

 The “Yeah, but…” Structure

-But other structures are buried deeper, and act in more frustrating ways.
+Other structures are buried deeper, and act in more frustrating ways.

 Is Balance The Answer?

 In such a structure, it easy to feel frustrated, stuck, even trapped.
 Or that something is wrong with you.
 This structure often leads to frustration and burnout.

-But it’s not you; it’s your structure!
+But, the good news is, “It’s not you; it’s your structure!